outlearn-content/angular/modules/services.md

 # Services

-Angular services are substitutable objects that are wired together using {@link di dependency injection (DI)}.
+Angular services are substitutable objects that are wired together using dependency injection (DI).
 You can use services to organize and share code across your app.

 Angular services are: